NativeScript/docs-v7/docs/core-concepts/accessing-native-apis-with-javascript.md

 # Classes and Objects

 All native classes are represented in the JavaScript world by a constructor function.
 Each static method on a native class becomes a function on its JavaScript constructor function and each instance method becomes a function on the JavaScript prototype.
-Although quite intuitive, instantiating objects and calling methods via JavaScript has some specifics on the Android and iOS platforms which are explained below.
+Although quite intuitive, instantiating objects and calling methods via JavaScript has some specifics (particularly on iOS) which are explained below.

 ## Working With Classes and Objects on iOS